|Year of offer||2018|

 - Native title and Indigenous heritage and land rights and responsibilities and the implications for conservation and development (including mining);

 - International environmental rights and responsibilities, possibly in the context of world heritage protection, transnational environmental assessment and pollution, whaling or climate change;

-- The legalisation of the right to, and responsibility of, sustainable development in an Australian context;
+- The legalisation of the right to, and responsibility of, sustainable development;

-- The rise of human rights to environmental protection, the place of the law in protecting these rights, and their future extent within environmental law;
+- The rise of human rights to environmental protection and their future extent within environmental law;

 - The notion of environmental rights and the enforcement of laws to protect non-human species and ecosystems; and